elainergu/hawaii-restaurant-analysis/README.md

   frameborder="0">
 </iframe>

-*\*The number of reviews was log-trasnformed to reduce right skew and make the missing and non-missing price distributions easier to visually compare*
+*\*The number of reviews was log-transformed to reduce right skew and make the missing and non-missing price distributions easier to visually compare*

 A permutation test was conducted by shuffling the `price_missing` labels 1000 times to generate a distribution of simulated test statistics as defined above.
-The observed test statistic was then compared to this distribution, resulting **p-value** was less than **0.001**.
+The observed test statistic was then compared to this distribution, resulting in a **p-value** of less than **0.001**.

 Since the p-value is less than the significance level of 0.05, we **reject the null hypothesis**.
-This suggests that the missingness of `price` depends on `num_of_reviews`, and may therefore be considered *MAR*.
-This makes sense intuively because restaurants with more reviews may have more established and complete Google Maps listings, mking price information more likely to be recorded.
-Vise versa, restaurants with fewer reviews may have less complete listings, increasing the likelihood that `price` is missing.
+This suggests that the missingness of `price` is not **MCAR** and may be **MAR** with respect to observed variables such as `num_of_reviews`.
+This makes sense intuitively because restaurants with more reviews may have more established and complete Google Maps listings, making price information more likely to be recorded.
+Conversely, restaurants with fewer reviews may have less complete listings, increasing the likelihood that `price` is missing.

 > Missing Price Not Dependent on Longitude